 Directed by legendary auteur Stanley Kubrick, every time you watch The Shining, you discover some new detail.
-There is a reason why so many horror fans cite this film as their favourite flick and why even decades since its release, people are still posting conspiracies and analysing every frame in it.
-It is just that good.
+There’s a reason why so many horror fans cite this film as their favorite and why, even decades since its release, people are still posting conspiracies and analyzing every frame in it.
+It’s just that good.

 When it comes to horror comedies, who are you gonna call?
-The 80s ghost movie, Ghostbusters, is another stellar pick for those looking for laughs over blood-curdling screams for their Halloween movie of choice.
+The ’80s classic Ghostbusters is another stellar pick for those looking for laughs over blood-curdling screams.

-The film follows a bunch of university professors whose fascination with the occult leads them to starting their own ghost-catching business in New York City.
-However, soon the fate of the world rests on their ghost vacuum-packed shoulders once the gateway of “Gozer the Gozerian”, the god of destruction, is unleashed.
+The film follows a bunch of university professors whose fascination with the occult leads them to start their own ghost-catching business in New York City.
+However, soon, the fate of the world rests on their ghost vacuum-packed shoulders once the gateway of “Gozer the Gozerian,” the god of destruction, is unleashed.

-With a stacked cast featuring the likes of Bill Murray, Dan Aykroyd and Sigourney Weaver, Ghostbusters is a masterclass in comedy and has enough big stunts, light-hearted humour, and action to keep us endlessly entertained.
-It is also a great choice for those who aren’t the biggest fan of horror movies since you won’t be getting any nightmares after enjoying this flick.
+With a stacked cast featuring the likes of Bill Murray, Dan Aykroyd, and Sigourney Weaver, Ghostbusters is a masterclass in comedy and has enough big stunts, lighthearted humor, and action to keep us endlessly entertained.
+It’s also a great choice for those who aren’t the biggest fans of horror movies, since you won’t be getting any nightmares after enjoying this.

 One of the earliest slasher films to ever hit the big screen, Psycho is one of horror’s most important milestones and is still a pop culture phenomenon.
 Directed by the master of suspense himself, Alfred Hitchcock, it tells the story of a serial killer residing in the Bates Motel.

-After a woman on the run checks into said motel one rainy night she is murdered while taking a shower by a mysterious figure.
-It turns out that the charming and seemingly harmless man Norman Bates is a murderer, whose traumatising relationship with his mother led to some pretty wild developments.
+After a woman on the run checks into said motel one rainy night, she is murdered while taking a shower by a mysterious figure.
+It turns out that the charming and seemingly harmless Norman Bates is not what he seems, and his traumatizing relationship with his mother led to some pretty wild developments.

-When it first released, Psycho’s twist ending and killer reveal shocked the world, so much so that the film became famous with the character Norman Bates the subject of long-running fascination.
-The thriller movie is still anxiety-inducing and unnerving, making it an ideal choice to spook yourself silly with from the comfort of your own couch.
+When it was first released, Psycho’s twists and killer reveal shocked the world, with the character Norman Bates the subject of long-running fascination.
+The thriller is still anxiety-inducing and unnerving, making it an ideal choice to scare yourself silly from the comfort of your couch.

-They are hooky, they are spooky, and they are the perfect family to celebrate Halloween with.
-The ’90s movie The Addams Family Values is the sequel to the hit 1991 comedy movie The Addams Family, which is based on the characters from the cartoon of the same name.
+They’re kooky, they’re spooky, and they’re the perfect family to celebrate Halloween with.
+One of the best ’90s movies ever made, Addams Family Values is the sequel to the hit 1991 comedy The Addams Family, which is based on the characters from the cartoon of the same name.

-Despite being a sequel, don’t panic, friends; you don’t need to watch the first movie to enjoy this stellar flick.
-The Addams Family Values presents a new problem that the charming yet macabre gang must overcome – Uncle Fester marries a suspicious nanny with a taste for murder.
+Despite being a sequel, don’t panic, friends; you don’t need to watch the first movie to enjoy this stellar follow-up.
+Addams Family Values presents a new problem that the charming yet macabre family must overcome: Uncle Fester marries a suspicious nanny with a taste for murder.

-The film is hilarious, has some of the best and most quotable one-liners in existence and demonstrates gothic aesthetics aren’t always serious.
-In fact, we goths can be self-aware and silly sometimes too.
+The film is hilarious, has some of the most quotable one-liners in existence, and demonstrates that gothic aesthetics aren’t always serious.
+In fact, goths can be self-aware and silly sometimes, too.